VAWA Visa Requirements: How to Qualify for VAWA

 Marriage to a U.S. Citizen or Lawful Permanent Resident

-One of the ways to qualify for VAWA is to be the abused spouse of a U.S. citizen or lawful permanent resident.
+One of the ways to qualify for VAWA immigration is to be the abused spouse of a U.S. citizen or lawful permanent resident.
 To qualify under this relationship, you must show that you entered into a bona-fide marriage with the U.S. citizen or lawful permanent resident.
 To prove a bona-fide marriage, you must show that at the time of the marriage, you intended to establish a life together.
 If the marriage was entered into solely for immigration benefits, this will not qualify as a good-faith marriage.

 An important point that I’d like to mention is that you may still qualify for VAWA even if you are not currently married to the abusive spouse.
 To qualify, you must show that the marriage ended within the last 2 years prior to applying for VAWA.
 Also, you must show that the termination of the marriage was related to the abuse of the spouse.